WillemJiang/acmeair/README.md

   * We use [ServiceCenter](https://github.com/ServiceComb/service-center) as service discovery registry.
   * We use [MongoDB](https://www.mongodb.com/) as Data Service (it is optional.)

-* Instructions for build the code base
+* Instructions to build the code base

   You can build the code by using maven from the root without running the test